Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 What about Mohican religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 Mohegan and Mohican mythology or this site about

-Native American religions in general.
+Native American traditions and beliefs in general.

 Can you recommend a good book for me to read?